Deaf theology: Perception of God

 Reverend Anthony Russo, a Catholic leader in the Archdiocese of Philadelphia, performed a study in the early 1970s on Deaf people in an attempt to understand how Deaf people perceive God.
 Russo found that the Deaf people he studied have an anthropomorphic idea of God.
 Secondly, he brings up the concern of traditional forms of theism being difficult for Deaf people, who are dependent on ASL for understanding theological content.

-Practical Applications

-The field of Deaf theology is not solely theoretical, Deaf theology also includes lived experiences of Deaf communities interacting with faith.
-Often concepts from Deaf culture will be implemented into theological discussion.
-For example, some groups may choose to face each other while speaking so that everyone can see each others signing.

-Catholicism

-There exists a small community of Deaf Catholics at Gallaudet University.
-Chaplain Christina DiSalvo, a hearing chaplain for the Catholic community at Gallaudet, reported sitting down with her group to avoid being a distraction visually.
-DiSalvo noted that information access was crucial for better understanding.

-Jewish Deaf Theology
+Jewish deaf theology

 Deaf Jewish people hold intersectional identities, often having to grapple with the question of how to display both their Jewish identity and their Deaf identity simultaneously.
 An early proponent of Jewish Deaf theology was Rabbi Samuel Cohen, who was the first Deaf rabbi ordained by the Jewish Theological Seminary of America.
-Cohen was also a student of Gallaudet University.

 There exist Deaf synagogues and Deaf Jewish community centers, such as, the Hebrew Seminary of the Deaf in the United States.
 The Hebrew Seminary of the Deaf provides an estimate of 50,000 deaf Jewish people living in the United States.

 The conservative movement within Judaism through the Committee on Jewish Law and Standards unanimously passed a ruling in 2011 that stated that Deaf people were no longer regarded as mentally incapacitated.
 Additionally, signed language was recognized as equal allowing greater freedom of language for deaf people within the conservative movement.

-Muslim Deaf Theology

-In addition to a Catholic community, there also exists a Muslim community at Gallaudet University.
-Access to information is a shared struggle among Deaf people of all faith groups.